cloudfoundry-community/stride-notification-resource/README.md

 * **conversation**: The name of the channel (conversation) you want to post to.
 Make sure that your app is in the relevant conversation.
 * **document**: An Atlassian Document (https://developer.atlassian.com/cloud/stride/apis/document/structure) that gets sent as the Stride message.
-The contents of this should just be a YAML map.
-Not a string.
+The contents of this should be a YAML map (not a string, just a map nested under `document`) or a literal JSON string.
 * **message**: A shorthand for **params.document** that just sends this string as a plain text message.

 Either params.document or params.message must be defined.